KabirSamsi/KabirSamsi/README.md

 I'm currently working on a few projects including the following!

 - **[KLaTsL]([url](https://github.com/KabirSamsi/KLaTsL/))**: A functional, typed & interpreted language focused on linear algebra.
-Introduces an elegant type system and syntax featuring matrix comprehensions & factorizations, typed transformations, dimensional typing and more.
+Explores liquid typing and the idea of a *dimensional type system*, and presents syntax including matrix comprehensions and typechecked transformations.

 - **[Franz]([url](https://github.com/KabirSamsi/franz/))**: A compiled, domain-specific programming language targeted towards compact and modular musical composition, using a medium of text-based musical notation.
 Compiles to ChucK, an audio production and representation language.